 Leftovers

 Leftover vegetable curry is great as leftovers!
 Refrigerate in an airtight container for 3-4 days.
 Reheat on a stove or in the microwave.
 You can also freeze it for up to three months.
+Just allow to defrost overnight and reheat in a dutch oven or large pot.

 Recipe FAQs

 Curries are super versatile and there are so many great directions you can go with it!
 It also depends on what type of curry you are making.
 Vegetable curry Indian style vs Japanese, Pakistani, Malaysian, or Thai will all have slightly different features.
-Some of my favourite vegetables for it are aubergine, courgette, onion, tomatoes, and peppers.
+Some of my favorite vegetables for it are aubergine, courgette, onion, tomatoes, and bell peppers.

 I love to use coconut milk for a great flavour and delicious consistency.
 In my vegetable curry recipe, I also add ground almonds for a nutty flavour and texture.